DIY VPN access point

 1 Flash a router

-Getting a non-VPN router and flashing it with VPN-friendly firmware.
-Tedious.
+Getting a non-VPN router and flashing it with VPN-friendly firmware is tedious.
 You need a fancy router, and the crappy free one you got from your ISP isn’t fancy.
 Basic routers typically have about 64MB RAM and unbelievably feeble CPUs.
-They are computers that would have seemed under-powered in the year 2000 that for some reason we pay a giant premium to have wired into the broadband, and if you try to do something even mildly taxing, such as securing their communications, they fall over and die.
+As computers, they would have seemed mediocre in the year 2000, but for some reason, we pay a giant premium to have them wired into the broadband in the 2020s.
+If I try to do something even mildly taxing, such as securing my communications using such devices, they fall over and die.
 I suppose there is a good antenna on these things or some other compensation.
-Generally we need to buy a fancy router and tweak the software.
-This requires more time and research and money than I would ideally like.
+Generally, we need to buy a fancy router (or just a normal computer) and tweak the software.
+This requires more time, research, and money than I would ideally like.

-• Vyprvpn distributes custom router images on tomato by shibby for certain routers.
+Vyprvpn distributes custom router images on Tomato for certain routers.

-Addendum: Amusingly, I received a request from request1@express-vpn.org (notice the slightly different URL) asking me to remove the link to expressvpn.com.1 I presume someone (a competitor? a state? an internal marketing campaign?) dislikes ExpressVPN enough to pay someone to send emails to bloggers like me.
+Addendum: Amusingly, I received a request from request1@express-vpn.org (notice the slightly different URL) asking me to remove this link to expressvpn.com.1 I presume someone (a competitor? a state? an internal marketing campaign?) dislikes ExpressVPN enough to pay someone to send emails to bloggers like me.
 Not sure what is going on there but it is intriguingly spicy and makes me inclined to recommend ExpressVPN just to keep things interesting.
-On the other hand, I contacted ExpressVPN about this and they took 6 months to get back to me and did not even say thank you after I took the time to report this, and rejected my application to be an affiliate marketer.
-So, upon reflection, my revised opinion is that ExpressVPN is, in fact, boring.
-Plus also I have heard rumours that they hate puppies.
+On the other hand, I contacted ExpressVPN about this and they took 6 months to get back to me and did not offer a pro-forma “thank you for taking the time,” and then they rejected my application to be an affiliate marketer, so maybe they are not the heroes of this story.

 2 Pre-rolled VPN router